alicegodden/fishpi/README.md

 Satellite Repeats: BRSATI, MOSAT
 These groupings help to identify and quantify complementary TEs in the analyzed piRNA sequence, providing a comprehensive overview of TE relationships.

+In the output csv file for complementary piRNA:TEs we have added the orientation of the piRNA seed binding to the TE under the column "Orientation".
+This will work best if the "Reverse complement" option is selected.
+Additionally, a column "Comlementarity % after seed" shows the percentage of the rest of the piRNA sequence (excluding seed) that is complementary to the TE.
+This can be treated like a score, and we encourage users to filter results with some additional complementarity.
+While not much is known this may help narrow down target TEs.

 # Licence
 This project is distributed under the GNU General Public License (GPL), which ensures that it remains open source and freely accessible for use.